 And it is St. Mark and St. John who record the fact that she is the first of the women to actually see the Risen Lord (MK.
 16:9: JN.
 20:14).
 In addition, it is the Evangelist Mark who informs us that Jesus had "cast out seven demons" from Mary Magdalene (v.
 9).

 St. Mary Magdalene thus stands out among these outstanding, though self-effacing women, who are now known throughout the world wherever the Gospel is proclaimed.
 The Myrrhbearing Women were privileged to be the first human beings to discover the empty tomb, and the first as a body to behold the Risen Christ (MATT.
 28:9).

-This coming Sunday we will hear the account in St. Mark's Gospel about the role of the Myrrhbearing Women in the discovery of the empty tomb as we commemorate the Myrrhbearers on the Third Sunday of Pascha (MK.
+At the Divine Liturgy yesterday we heard the account in St. Mark's Gospel about the role of the Myrrhbearing Women in the discovery of the empty tomb as we commemorate the Myrrhbearers on the Third Sunday of Pascha (MK.
 15:43-16:8).
 This is the only Sunday during the paschal season that we hear from a Gospel other than St. John's.

 However, I would like to return to St. John's Gospel for the purpose of this meditation and share a few words about the extraordinary encounter between the Risen Lord and Mary Magdalene recorded there (20:11-18).
 This is an encounter like no other.
 I recall the renowned British biblical scholar C. H. Dodd writing that this account in St. John's Gospel has no remote counterpart in all of the ancient literature of the Graeco-Roman world.
 It is absolutely unique.